List of automobiles notable for negative reception: Morris Marina (1971–1980)

 Since its release, the Morris Marina has been criticized for its poor performance, styling, handling, and build quality.
 Launched in April 1971 by British Leyland, it reused existing mechanical parts such as a front suspension from the 1948 Morris Minor, ex-BMC engines first launched in the early 1950s, and a gearbox and axle sourced from Triumph and introduced in 1962.
 The Marina was designed and developed on a limited budget and a very quick timescale – less than three years from initial conception to full production – to urgently replace a number of outdated saloon car models inherited by British Leyland from BMC.
 It was intended to be in production for five years before a more considered car could replace it.
 The Marina was designed as a direct response to the highly successful MkII Ford Cortina.
 In October 1970, the same month the Marina was officially announced, Ford released the larger, more upmarket, and more sophisticated MkIII Cortina, which immediately made the Morris seem dated.
-Very early cars had a design flaw in their front suspension which caused dangerous handling.
+Very early cars had a design flaw in their front suspension, which caused dangerous handling.
 While it was corrected before full-scale sales began, the Marina was still criticized for its poor handling, road holding, and refinement.
 The Daily Telegraph included the Marina on its list of "10 Cars That Should Have Never Been Produced".

-On Clarkson's Car Years, originally broadcast in 2000, British motoring journalist Jeremy Clarkson compared the Marina to the Austin Allegro to determine which one was worse, and he blew up a Marina in an automotive game of bar skittles on one of his DVDs.
+On Clarkson's Car Years, originally broadcast in the year 2000, British motoring journalist Jeremy Clarkson compared the Marina to the Austin Allegro to determine which one was worse, and he blew up a Marina in an automotive game of bar skittles on one of his DVDs.
 Clarkson has said the Marina "cost 40 million pounds to develop, which since it was meant to be hopeless, was too much," and that its rear suspension "dates back to a medieval hand cart."
-Destroying Marinas has become a running gag on the BBC series Top Gear, which has drawn the ire of Marina enthusiasts and resulted in complaints been made to the BBC.
+Destroying Marinas has become a running gag on the BBC series Top Gear, which has drawn the ire of Marina enthusiasts and resulted in complaints being made to the BBC.
 In addressing the complaints, Top Gear presenter James May has stated that at least one Marina needs to be preserved in a museum as "a warning from history".
 CarThrottle ranked it #1 on its list of "10 Of The Worst Cars Ever Made In The UK".
 Despite its poor reputation, the Marina was one of Britain's best-selling cars throughout its production life, peaking at second place in the sales charts in 1973 (behind the Cortina) and remaining at third or fourth place throughout the 1970s.
 Over 1.2 million Marinas were built in total, making it British Leyland's second-best-selling car after the Mini.
 It was restyled in 1980 to become the Morris Ital, a stop-gap replacement for the Marina until the all-new Austin Montego was launched in 1984.